 All of our product candidates are in clinical and preclinical development and their risk of failure is high.
 While we have recently resumed our clinical trial of ITIL-306 after a voluntary pause following the observation of decreased rates of successful manufacturing of our former product candidate ITIL-168, there can be no assurance that we will not in the future observe decreased rates of successful manufacture of drug product for our product candidates or other manufacturing issues, which may lead to further delays or failure in the development of our product candidates, including ITIL-306, greater than expected expenses, or the redesign or restart of our clinical trials.
-The clinical trials and manufacturing of our product candidates are, and the manufacturing and marketing of our products, if approved, will be, subject to extensive and rigorous review and regulation by numerous government authorities in the United States and in other countries where we intend to test and market our product candidates.
-Before obtaining regulatory approvals for the commercial sale of any of our product candidates, we must demonstrate through lengthy, complex and expensive preclinical testing and clinical trials that our product candidates are subject to regulation as biological products, we will need to demonstrate that they are safe, pure and potent for use in their target indications.
+The clinical trials and manufacturing of our product candidates are, and the manufacturing and marketing of our product, if approved, will be, subject to extensive and rigorous review and regulation by numerous government authorities in the United States and in other countries where we intend to test and market our product candidates.
+Before obtaining regulatory approvals for the commercial sale of any of our product candidates, we must demonstrate through lengthy, complex and expensive preclinical testing and clinical trials that our product candidates are both safe and effective for use in each target indication.
+In particular, because our product candidates are subject to regulation as biological products, we will need to demonstrate that they are safe, pure and potent for use in their target indications.
 Each product candidate must demonstrate an adequate risk versus benefit profile in its intended patient population and for its intended use.